gkiko/NewsFeedNLP/README.md

-RussianAgent
+traxan-di-popka
 ============

-Determine if the politician works for Russian government using Sentiment analysis.
+Analyze forum posts and determin what people think about X using Sentiment analysis.